joe-sky/narrative/README.md

 `Narrative` inspired by `react-if` and `react-loops`, it fully supports runtime, so users will no longer have to worry about JSX compiler problems! :wink:

-And the author is also proficient in developing Babel plugins, so we will provide optional compilers to optimize performance in the future.
+And the author is also proficient in developing Babel plugins, so the optional [babel-plugin-compiler](https://github.com/joe-sky/narrative/tree/master/packages/babel-plugin-compiler) can provide better performance.

 ## About Vue